ChrisFraserNJIT/Assignment12/README.md

 ## Reflection
 Developing this application provided hands-on experience with FastAPI, secure password handling using bcrypt, JWT authentication, Docker containerization, and CI/CD with GitHub Actions.

 Challenges included configuring bcrypt correctly to handle password length restrictions and ensuring all integration tests pass in the CI/CD workflow.
 Working through these challenges strengthened understanding of production-ready backend development, API design, testing, and deployment practices.
+Accidently made the access token for Docker Hub Read-Only which broke the github actions.